 Step #5: Select your Google My Business profile from the Create New Post screen.

-You might want to benefit from using the multi-profile feature to create multiple Google My Business profiles and post simultaneously (up to 5 in Pro subscription).
+You might want to benefit from using the multi-profile feature to manage multiple Google My Business profiles and post simultaneously.

 You can also establish Google My Business Listing groups, such as client accounts, and submit them all at once using the "Select Group" option.